 Stop seeking man’s approval and acceptance.
-The only approval and acceptance you’ll ever need is God’s and He is the only one you should seek to please.
+The only approval and acceptance you’ll ever need are God’s, and He is the only one you should aim to please.

-Unfortunately many Christians spend their entire lives seeking approval from family members, employers, neighbors, even church members, only to be rejected time and time again.
+Unfortunately, many Christians spend their entire lives seeking approval from family members, employers, neighbors, and even church members, only to be rejected time and time again.

 I know how much rejection hurts because I experienced it myself.
 My mother died from cancer four months after my 18th birthday.
-I spent my 20’s and most of the 30’s seeking a mother figure, someone who would nurture me and guide me along my path to womanhood.
+I spent my 20s and most of my 30s seeking a mother figure, someone who would nurture me and guide me along my path to womanhood.
 My longing for a mother figure caused me to seek approval from someone I considered a spiritual mentor.
 I found myself saying what I thought she wanted to hear and doing what I thought she wanted me to do.
-I walked on egg shells around her and was miserable and hurt because no matter how much I tried to gain her approval and acceptance, I was rejected.
+I walked on eggshells around her and was miserable and hurt because I was rejected no matter how much I tried to gain her approval and acceptance.

 Her rejection left me asking, “What’s wrong with me?
 Why won’t she accept me?
 Why doesn’t she like me?”
 I became angry and bitter.
 I kept telling myself I didn’t care what she thought about me and eventually resorted to rejecting her the way she rejected me.

 Let me fast forward.
-I’m no longer angry nor bitter.
+I’m no longer angry or bitter.
 I no longer reject her.
-Instead I pray for her, love her, and want God’s very best for her.
-What follows next is how I was able to move from anger and bitterness to love for her.
+Instead, I pray for her, love her, and want God’s best for her.
+What follows next is how I moved from anger and bitterness to love for her.

 Prayer Reveals the Root of Rejection

-Spending time in prayer with the Lord was the first thing I had to do.
-God comforted me and revealed to me why rejection from my spiritual mentor hurt me so badly.
-My mother’s passing during those formative years when I was moving from a girl to a woman left me feeling abandoned and vulnerable.
-I longed for the guidance, love, and understanding that my mother provided.
+Spending time praying to the Lord was the first thing I had to do.
+God comforted me and revealed why rejection from my spiritual mentor hurt me so badly.
+During those formative years when I was moving from a girl to a woman, my mother’s passing left me feeling abandoned and vulnerable.
+I longed for my mother’s guidance, love, and understanding.
 I was looking for a substitute.

-Unfortunately I was looking for it in someone who was incapable of providing it.
-She was incapable of providing those things to me because it wasn’t her job.
+Unfortunately, I was looking for it in someone incapable of providing it.
+She was incapable of giving those things to me because it wasn’t her job.
 That job belonged to the Lord.

-God wanted to be my source, my strength, my comforter, and my teacher.
-As He began to reveal all this to me in prayer, I was able to look over my life and see that He’d always been there for me and He’d already made provisions for me after my mother died.
+God wanted to be my source, strength, comforter, and teacher.
+As He began to reveal all this to me in prayer, I was able to look over my life and see that He’d always been there for me, and He’d already made provisions for me after my mother died.
 Although my mother’s death surprised me, it didn’t surprise God.

 God raised up my sister, Daisey.
-She was there every step of the way – through my son’s birth, my marriage and subsequent divorce, new jobs, layoffs, a new marriage, my daughter’s birth, my trials, victories, and even my breast cancer journey.
+She was there every step of the way – through my son’s birth, marriage, subsequent divorce, new jobs, layoffs, a new marriage, my daughter’s birth, my trials, victories, and even my breast cancer journey.

 I walk in freedom now because of the things God revealed to me in prayer.
 He desires to reveal some things to you as well.
-So, go to the Lord in prayer before you do anything else.
+So, go to the Lord in prayer before you go to anyone else.

 STOP Being a Man/Woman Pleaser

-If you’re spending time trying to please someone to gain his or her acceptance or approval, you’ve set up an idol in your life and you’re living in bondage to it.
-You have to make up your mind to tear down that idol and stop living to please him or her.
+If you’re spending time trying to please someone to gain their acceptance or approval, you’ve set up an idol in your life, and you’re living in bondage to it.
+You have to make up your mind to tear down that idol and stop living to please them.
 Just stop it.
 Jesus is the only one who died on a cross for you.
 Live a life that’s pleasing to Him.
 Stop seeking to please everyone else.

 You’re Accepted in the Beloved

-While I was busy trying to please my spiritual mentor, and being rejected in the process, God was pursuing (chasing) me with grace, compassing (surrounding) me with favor, and honoring (bestowing) me with blessings.
+While I was busy trying to please my spiritual mentor and being rejected in the process, God was pursuing (chasing) me with grace, compassing (surrounding) me with favor, and honoring (bestowing) me with blessings.
 Go ahead and read that again too!
-I just want to rejoice because someone is going to receive healing off that one verse.
+I just want to rejoice because someone will receive healing from that one verse.

 While we’re busy chasing people, God is chasing us!